Featured guide: The M&A Management Playbook and Template

 Calculate the Potential ROI

 Another key factor to consider when evaluating the cost of different M&A software options is the potential ROI.
 Look for software that provides a clear ROI, either by team time, improving communication and collaboration, or reducing errors and mistakes.
+When evaluating potential ROI, download the full guide for a comprehensive list questions to consider.

 Unlock the entire buyer’s guide and gain access to more evaluation points to help supplement your software research.
 The full guide includes 39 questions to consider when evaluating which M&A software is right for your team.